Attempted assassination of Andy Warhol: Psychiatric detention

-Publisher Maurice Girodias summoned Irving Younger, a lawyer and a professor at New York University, and Donald S. Engel, another attorney, to represent Solanas but she rejected their assistance.
-Additionally, she refused to accept legal representation from by a court-appointed Legal Aid Society lawyer.
-"I don't want anybody to represent me.
-I could beat this thing myself," Solanas said in court.
-However, she was represented by civil rights activist and radical feminist Florynce "Flo" Kennedy.
+Girodias enlisted attorneys Irving Younger and Donald S. Engel to represent Solanas, but she refused their assistance.
+She also declined representation from a court-appointed Legal Aid Society lawyer, stating: "I don't want anybody to represent me.
+I could beat this thing myself."
+She was ultimately represented by lawyer and radical feminist activist Florynce Kennedy.

-On June 28, 1968, a grand jury indicted Solanas in the attempted murder of Warhol.
-In August 1968, she was declared "incompetent" to stand trial because of insanity and committed to Matteawan State Hospital for the Criminally Insane.
-After some time, she was transferred back to Matteawan, and in December 1968, a friend posted her $10,000 bail.
+On June 28, 1968, a grand jury indicted Solanas for the attempted murder of Warhol.
+In August 1968, she was declared mentally incompetent and sent to Matteawan State Hospital for the Criminally Insane in Fishkill, New York.
 In September 1968, it was reported that Warhol had decided not to press charges against Solanas.